Synesso/scala-stellar-sdk/src/main/paradox/transacting.md

 [channel pattern](https://www.lumenauts.com/blog/boosting-tps-with-stellar-channels).
 Each operation has an optional constructor parameter `sourceAccount: Option[PublicKey]` where the source account can be specified.

+### TimeBounds

+As of v0.9.0, the valid date range for a transaction must be specified.
+The network will reject any transaction submitted outside of the range defined.
+To help define `TimeBound`s, the constant @scaladoc[Unbounded](stellar.sdk.model.TimeBounds.Unbounded) represents all time.
+Additionally, @scaladoc[TimeBounds.timeout](stellar.sdk.model.TimeBounds.timeout)  will specify a `TimeBound` from the current time until some given timeout duration.

+### Maximum Fee

+As of v0.9.0, the maximum fee payable must be specified explicitly.
+The network will reject the transaction if the maximum fee is not at least `100 stroops x number of operations`.
+If accepted the actual fee charged will be the cheapest it can be, given current network demand but will never exceed the specified maximum fee.
+If the maximum fee is too low for the network's demand at time of submission, the transaction will not be accepted.

 ### Signatures

 Before a transaction will be accepted by the network, it must be signed with at least one key.
 In the most basic case,